tbeucler/2022_Intro_Python/README.md

 There are many excellent tutorials to get started with Python, such as:

 - [Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/) by © Software Carpentry and © Data Carpentry ([License](https://creativecommons.org/licenses/by/4.0/)), if you need a tutorial that focuses on the fundamentals and goes at a slower pace than this tutorial.
 - The [Python Basics](https://energy4climate.pages.in2p3.fr/public/education/machine_learning_for_climate_and_energy/notebooks/1_tutorial_introduction.html) page from [Machine Learning for Climate and Energy](https://energy4climate.pages.in2p3.fr/public/education/machine_learning_for_climate_and_energy/chapters/frontmatter.html) by Bruno Deremble and Alexis Tantet ([License](https://creativecommons.org/licenses/by-sa/4.0/)).
 This page is appropriate if you are looking for a quick tutorial covering the libraries to get started with machine learning for the environmental sciences.
+- [Pythia Foundations](https://foundations.projectpythia.org/landing-page.html), which is a community learning resource for Python-based computing in the geosciences

 If you are struggling with some of the exercises, do not hesitate to: